 We ordered quickly, letting the smells guide us.
 Some opted for the Yelp-recommended pork chops, others were more excited about the sides of mac & cheese and collard greens (or is it…kollard?).
 I went for the neck bones and a mason jar of Arnold Palmer.
 What came next was a testament to the powers of comfort food.

-You see…the food wasn’t that pretty.
-It was as if someone dropped the food from a ten storey window for one of those science experiments and someone else caught it with a plate on the way down.
+You see…the food wasn’t that pretty, at least not by today’s social media standards.
+It was as if someone dropped the food from a ten-storey window for one of those science experiments and someone else caught it with a plate on the way down.
 It wasn’t pretty alright.
 Yet we immediately submerged our heads into the food and didn’t talk for several long minutes.
 That’s quite the feat for people raised on picture-perfect Pinterest posts and Food Network-level food styling!
 The neck bones were bare but succulent.
 The tender flesh gave way to the real prize: the buttery, rich, meaty fat.
 Now, most people would stop here, content to guiltily eat the fatty flesh.
 Such myopic eating!
 One must see more than that.
 In fact, as soon as the flesh had been all but picked clean and thoughts of dessert still a ways away, I kept going.
 Why stop at the fat when the bones held iron-y, nutritious marrow?
 Why stop at the meat when the tendons and ligaments could be eaten for satisfying crunch and texture?
 By the time I had gotten through all that was left were the polished bones devoid of meat, fat, cartilage and flavor.

 I believe it was while chewing the last bit of meat between the 3rd and 4th vertebrae of the last neck bone when I had a discovery.
 I figured out what “Soul Food” really meant.
 See, it isn’t about rich flavors or large portions.
 It isn’t about cooking methods or ingredients.
 While the above can certainly play a role…I realized that Soul Food is called as such due to its ability to go beyond the taste buds and the stomach into the soul.
 It has the ability to take you back to those days when you didn’t have to worry about dishes or money or making small talk.
 Sunday dinners.
 Summer lunches.
 Soul food is the Proustian equivalent of a madeline.
 Soul Food, in all its unpretentious humility, seeks not for the eater to reduce his feeling of hunger, but instead to increase his feeling of life.
 It allows, even for one second, for the brain to forget its worries and burdens and for the soul to take over.